ucdavisdatalab/workshop_python_basics/_sources/chapters/02_pandas-basics.md

 For `int` and `float` data, in Pandas we can specify the number the size of the int or float, such as int64 -> a 64 bit integer.

+This number refers specifically to the number of bits that are used to store the data.
+64 bit integers can hold values between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807.
+Whereas a 16 bit integer can hold values between -32,768 and 32,767.
+Floating point numbers store the number, as well as the values after the decimal point.

 ## Series